acsellers/jams/README.md

 ### TODO:

 1. The GetJobLog function doesn't return the log like it should.
 2. The History API has a endpoint that will take oData queries, but, I didn't see a good odata query client for Go.
-One would assume someone had already done the work to make an odata client to generate the queries, but I can't find one.
+One would assume someone had already done the work to make an odata client to generate the query string, but I can't find one.
 Maybe I'll build one...
 3. This is built against the 6.X release of the JAMS Rest API.
 I plan on working on the 7.X version soon.